A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 The Challenge

-An already-operating plant tripped off-line during a routine, distant transmission fault — precisely the kind of event a plant is required to ride through.
-The utility flagged the trip as a potential compliance failure and requested an event analysis and corrective action, putting the plant's standing and its interconnection agreement at risk.
+An already-operating plant tripped off-line during a routine, distant transmission fault — a ride-through event.
+The utility flagged the trip as a potential compliance failure.

 Keentel's Approach

-Pulled high-resolution disturbance recordings and reconstructed the event timeline.
-Traced the trip to an aggressive inverter-level self-protection threshold that fired inside the ride-through envelope and was never coordinated with plant and grid protection.
-Re-coordinated the protection settings across units and plant, then validated the fix against the EMT model and updated the model package submitted to the utility.
+Pulled high-resolution disturbance recordings.
+Traced the trip to an aggressive inverter-level self-protection threshold never coordinated with plant protection.
+Re-coordinated settings across units and plant.

 The Outcome

-The corrected settings were demonstrated to ride through the relevant disturbance envelope, the event analysis satisfied the utility, and a configuration-control process was put in place to prevent recurrence.
-The plant returned to good standing.
+The corrected settings demonstrated ride-through capability.
+The event analysis satisfied the utility and a configuration-control process was put in place to prevent recurrence.

-Lesson: Most compliance failures are discovered in the field, in an event report, at the worst possible time.
-Disciplined protection coordination up front — and configuration control for life — is the cheapest insurance a Generating Owner can buy.
+Lesson: Most compliance failures are discovered in the field, at the worst possible time.
+Disciplined protection coordination up front is the cheapest insurance.

 Twenty Frequently Asked Questions